Wednesday 26 June 2024

 Bernwood Butterflies 24th June 2024

-It is however the unrivalled gracefulness of their flight that transcends and puts it in such a special place.It flies as if there is no effort required, propelled with the quickest flick of wings into long glides through the twigs and branches of the forest edge, changing direction with bewildering ease, it floats in the dappled shade as if disembodied.
+It is however the unrivalled gracefulness of their flight that transcends and puts it in such a special place.It flies as if there is no effort required, propelled with the quickest flick of wings into long glides through the twigs and branches of the forest edge, changing direction with bewildering ease, it cruises in the dappled shade as if disembodied.

 I watched this particular admiral for some time as it examined each flower with great diligence until eventually it was replete.It fluttered to a horizontal spray of bramble, perching there with splayed wings absorbing the sunshine, 'pancaking' as it is called.
 A rather crude description for such a graceful insect.

-For minutes it never moved but then took to the air and with a casual flick of its wings crossed the track I before me and glided into the green, sun dappled reaches of the forest and was gone.
+For minutes it never moved but then took to the air and with a casual flick of its wings crossed the track before me and glided into the green, sun dappled reaches of the forest and was gone.

 With the departure of the White Admiral my attention turned to the Black Hairstreak, an altogether different proposition.
 Tiny, no more than the size of a thumbnail they inhabit the high hedges of blackthorn that circumvent the meadow.

-To see one requires supreme patience for they show a predilection for the thickest parts of the blackthorn where the small, glossed and hard leaves are at their most prolific.The secret is to wait until one flies, often only a very brief flutter and hope that it flies downwards to settle on a leaf rather, than seems to be more often the case, flutter up to the top of the hedge or even over it into invisibility.
+To see one requires supreme patience for they show a predilection for the topmost and thickest parts of the blackthorn where the small, glossed and hard leaves are at their most prolific.The secret is to wait until one flies, often only a very brief flutter and hope that it flies downwards to settle on a lower leaf rather, than as seems to be more often the case, flutter up to the top of the hedge or even over it into invisibility.

 But the trial of will is worth it for the satisfaction of discovering for oneself one of the rarest and most elusive butterflies in Britain, its mouse brown wings decorated with an orange band and row of black spots on the hindwing.Look very carefully and you will see the thin white line that gives the insect its name ( hairstreak) and that runs as a haphazard scribble down the wings.